 The Sanctuary Series

-The Sanctuary Series is a new programme of talks, sparking conversations that will explore the most pressing issues of our time.
-Hosted at Brimscombe Mill, this series brings together visionary thinkers, changemakers, and creatives to spark dialogue and inspire action on themes of economic justice, sustainability, community, and the arts.
+The Sanctuary Series is a new programme of talks, sparking conversations that will explore the most .
+Hosted at Brimscombe Mill, the series brings together visionary thinkers, change makers, and creatives to spark dialogue and inspire action on themes of economic justice, sustainability, community, and the arts.

-Set in The Sanctuary—a space dedicated to awe, creativity, and connection—these events offer an opportunity to engage with globally renowned speakers and local innovators who are reshaping the way we think about the world.
-The series will feature Mary Portas on the future of business, Dr. Kate Raworth on Doughnut Economics, and Merlin Sheldrake on the hidden intelligence of fungi, among others.
+Set in The Sanctuary - a space dedicated to awe, creativity, and connection - these events offer an opportunity to engage with globally renowned speakers and local innovators who are reshaping the way we think about the world.

 To book tickets please click on the links below.
 For each talk there are paid for and free tickets available.